-The average cost of divorce lawyers is $250 per hour and you are going to spend around $15,000 for an in-court litigated divorce if you settle early in the process.
-Hiring a divorce lawyer to represent you, you are going to possibly spend between $100 – $650 each hour.
-The price of a divorce lawyer may differ greatly by location (and possibly by postal code).
+The average cost of divorce lawyers is $350-400 per hour and you are going to spend around $15,000 for an in-court litigated divorce if you settle early in the process.
+Hiring a divorce lawyer to represent you, you are going to possibly spend between $300 – $650 each hour.
+The legal fees of a divorce lawyer may differ greatly by location (and possibly by postal code).

 No one ever describes the divorce process as being enjoyable; nor would any spouses say on the day they get married they plan on divorcing in the future.

-In the real-world divorce does happen—for at least fifty percent of peoples 1st, 2nd, and 3rd marriages.
-When you find yourself in that unfortunate situation where you can see the future looking bleak, the cost of a knowledgeable divorce lawyer—one that is going to provide solid representation—is going to cost you around $250 or more each hour.
+In the real-world divorce does happen—for at least fifty percent of peoples’ 1st, 2nd, and 3rd marriages.
+When you find yourself in that unfortunate situation where you can see the future looking bleak, the cost of a knowledgeable divorce lawyer—one that is going to provide solid representation—is going to cost you around $350-400 or more each hour.

 The total cost for divorces can be more than $100,000 if the divorce drags on for years.
 We have had cases that literally lasted 2-5 years, or more.
 This is subject to how many matters you’re wanting a judgment on and how determined both parties are on being victorious.
 The final amount is going to depend on the duration of the process (typically 9 to 11 months for a quick divorce if you litigate in court) and what is on the line.
 We will always tell you about collaborative process because we think that being ethical means we give you all your options and you give informed consent.

 Divorce Lawyer Hourly Rates

-If you can locate an lawyer providing representation for a flat-rate, you definitely need to do your due diligence and look into their firm, in addition to who the firm has represented in the past and any judgments on past cases.
+If you can locate a lawyer providing representation for a flat-rate, you definitely need to do your due diligence and look into their firm, in addition to who the firm has represented in the past and any judgments on past cases.
 Look at the entire agreement, how many hours or what services are included in your flat rate.

 Divorce Lawyer’s Retainer Fees

-When hiring an lawyer, you are going to generally have to pay for a retainer—an upfront payment paid by you prior to any legal work being carried out.
+When hiring a lawyer, you are going to generally have to pay for an advance fee or “retainer”—an upfront payment paid by you prior to any legal work being carried out.
 We are using the terms interchangeably here.
 The point of an advance fee, commonly called a retainer, is twofold:

 - It serves as a down-payment to secure the lawyer you decide on.
 It guarantees payment for when the whole process or a part of the process is finished.

 - A retainer or advance fee is going to cover the costs of future hours billed.
 Rather keeping your retainer and then charging you for the hours billed following that, a lot of lawyers are going to keep the retainer as their down-payment and put it towards the total bill when the whole process concludes.